 Mined Land Use Plan

 General Provisions.
 A pre-application conference with the Regional Mined Land Reclamation Specialist is highly recommended.
 The Mined Land Reclamation Specialist will be available to answer questions regarding the preparation of plans.
 However, the Specialist cannot prepare plans for the applicant.
-For further information on the application requirements consult the official rules and regulations (6 NYCRR Parts 420, 421, 422, 423, 424 & 425)
+For further information on the application requirements consult the official rules and regulations (6 NYCRR Parts 420, 421, 422, 423, 424 & 425) (these links leave DEC's website).

 An applicant for a Mined Land Reclamation Permit must submit a Mined Land Use Plan which includes: